Kermalis/VGMusicStudio/README.md

 ## To Do (No particular order)

+* Drums are a bit funky sometimes, I have to check how they work again
 * Figure out GB instrument frequency scale
 * Add reverse playback
 * Add pitch & volume modulation